The Blood Pressure Scam

 • The belief that high BP causes cardiovascular disease (CVD) is based on correlation, not causation.
 Impaired circulation or vessel damage may raise BP as a compensatory mechanism.

 • Doctors rarely, if ever, discuss potential causes of high blood pressure with their patients.
 This should be malpractice.
-High blood pressure is never due to a deficiency in a medication, yet they treat it like it is.
+High blood pressure is never due to a deficiency in a synthetic drug, yet they treat it like it is.

 • Guidelines have progressively lowered BP thresholds (e.g., 130/80 in 2017), labeling nearly half of U.S. adults as hypertensive, especially the elderly, despite weak evidence for benefits (see history chart below):